neicnordic/neic2017.nordforsk.org/_pages/workshops.md

 The following workshops have been accepted for the NeIC 2017 conference:

+* **CodeRefinery**: NeIC initiatve for collaboration on infrastructure support for sustainable scientific software.
+More information [here](http://coderefinery.org/).
 * **Containers**: Will deal with Docker containers
 * **dCache**: The 11th International dCache workshop is an event in a series of workshops, meant to build and maintain an active dCache community and to strengthen the relationship between dCache system administrators and dCache developers.
 Link to [previous event](https://indico.desy.de/conferenceDisplay.py?confId=13786).
 * **Knights landing**: Ole Saastad currently heads up the PRACE effort to produce a Best Practice Guide for the Knights Landing processor.
 His NeIC 2017 workshop will include both presentations and hands-on exercises in how to best utilize this type of processor.
 For reference, the webpage for Ole's more general workshop on accelerators during NeIC 2015 is available [here](http://neic2015.nordforsk.org/display/NeIC2015/WS+Accelerators).
+* **Pooling competencies**: As one of NeIC's four strategic focus areas, pooling competencies is a core concern for NeIC.
 * **Security**: A new incarnation (with some upgrades) of Leif Nixon's workshop for offensive operational security.
 Link to [previous event](http://neic2015.nordforsk.org/display/NeIC2015/WS+Security).
 * **Sensitive data**: Considerations when working with sensitive data